Ghanaians in Germany: Music

 From the late 1970s to the early 1980s, a genre of music came up in Germany and Ghana called Burger Highlife – fusion of highlife, and funk music styles.
 Ghanaian immigrants in Germany created it.

 Living in Germany

 Education

-For Ghanaians hoping to study in Germany, the West African Secondary School Certificate Examination (WASSCE) can't be used for direct entry into a German university as it would be used in Ghana.
-A student has to complete one year of tertiary education in Ghana or complete a one-year preparatory course (Studienkolleg) in Germany.
-Also, there are no HND top-up courses in Germany.
-Ghanaians would have to apply for the Bachelor's degree in a university of applied sciences.
+For Ghanaians hoping to study in Germany, the West African Senior School Certificate Examination (WASSCE), valid for direct university admittance in Ghana, is not accepted by German universities; a student has to complete one year of tertiary education in Ghana or complete a one-year preparatory course (Studienkolleg) in Germany.
+Also, there are no HND top-up courses in Germany; Ghanaians have to apply for the Bachelor's degree in a university of applied sciences.

 Other aspects of living and working

-Ghanaians migrants and visitors like other nationalities have to book a hotel for short stays or rent or buy a home for a more extended stay.
-Learning the German language is required for professions like nursing and healthcare.
-Ghanaians that start their own businesses in Germany, like everyone else, need to register with the trade office if they are self employed or the tax office if they want to work as freelancers.
+Learning the German language is required for professions such as nursing and healthcare.
+Anyone starting a business in Germany must register with the trade office if self-employed, or the tax office to work as freelancers.